 - Offers a long-term solution that will help you enjoy clear near vision over time

-Life Before a Corneal Inlay: When the natural focusing ability of the eye diminishes, creating blurry near vision.
+Life Before a Corneal Inlay: When the natural focusing ability of the eye diminishes, it creates blurry near vision.
 The images you see are focused behind the retina instead of onto it, resulting in a blurry image as you try to read things up close.

-There are two corneal inlay procedures offered at Kugler Vision that restore near vision to free you from the constant frustrations of reading glasses.
+The corneal inlay procedure offered at Kugler Vision restores near vision to free you from the constant frustrations of reading glasses.

 KAMRA Inlay – The KAMRA inlay sits in the first few layers of the eye, known as the cornea.
 Smaller and thinner than a contact lens, the KAMRA inlay is a mini-ring with an opening – or pinhole – in the center.
 The inlay uses this pinhole to focus light coming into the eye, restoring near vision while maintaining distance vision.

-Anybody who needs reading glasses for daily tasks such as using mobile phones, reading a menu, fine print or doing close-up work may be a good candidate for a Corneal inlay.
-Find out if you’re a good candidate today by contacting us for a consultation to see if the KAMRA inlay or Raindrop Near Vision Inlay would be right for you.
+Anyone who needs reading glasses for daily tasks such as using mobile phones, reading a menu, looking at fine print, or doing close-up work may be a good candidate for a corneal inlay.
+Find out if you’re a good candidate by contacting us for a consultation to see if the KAMRA inlay would be right for you.